Mohamed-Yassien/Mohamed-Yassien/README.md

  <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Mid_Level+Flutter+Developer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=208D35FF&vCenter=true&size=22"></a>

+ As a Mid-Level Flutter Developer, I work with a team of talented engineers to create cross-platform mobile applications using Flutter and Dart.
+I have contributed to multiple projects that have reached thousands of users and received positive feedback.

+I have a Bachelor's degree in Computer Science from Mansoura University, where I learned the fundamentals of programming, data structures, algorithms, and software engineering.
+I also completed a short course on Android Development with Java at the Information Technology Institute (ITI) in 2019, where I gained hands-on experience in building native Android apps.
+I have also earned several certifications in Flutter, such as Flutter Payment Integration, Flutter Clean Architecture, and The Complete 2022 Flutter & Dart Development Course, to keep up with the latest trends and best practices in the field.

-  Mobile Software Engineer with 3 years of experience, I am constantly looking for opportunities to enhance my skill set and take on new challenges.
-My dedication to hard work and relentless pursuit of knowledge is what sets me apart from others.
-I'm passionate about staying ahead of the curve in the ever-evolving world of mobile software engineering.
-With a strong commitment to personal and professional growth, I constantly push boundaries to deliver innovative solutions.
+I am passionate about mobile software engineering and constantly looking for opportunities to enhance my skill set and take on new challenges.
+I have a strong commitment to personal and professional growth, and I constantly push boundaries to deliver innovative solutions.
+I am also dedicated to hard work and relentless pursuit of knowledge, and I value collaboration, communication, and feedback in my work.
+My goal is to create user-friendly, performant, and secure mobile applications that solve real-world problems and add value to users and clients.

   <p align="left"> <img src="https://komarev.com/ghpvc/?username=mohamed-yassien&label=Profile%20views&color=0e75b6&style=flat" alt="mohamed-yassien" /> </p>